RIKEN Nishina Center for Accelerator-Based Science Cosmic Radiation Laboratory

 Keywords

-- Nucleosynthesis in our universe
+- Nucleosynthesis in the Universe

-- Development of innovative X-ray detectors
+- Development of Innovative Radiation Detectors

 Selected Publications